 What is Delayed Drowning?

 We all know that drowning occurs when someone suffers from respiratory impairment due to being submerged in water.
-Drowning prevents someone from receiving enough oxygen to the brain and other vital organs, even still, it’s not always fatal.
+Drowning prevents someone from receiving enough oxygen to the brain and other vital organs; even so, it’s not always fatal.

 Most people who survive drowning go on to have good health and normal lives.
-Occasionally though, drowning victims can suffer a variety of injuries and delayed symptoms.
+Occasionally, though, drowning victims can suffer a variety of injuries and delayed symptoms.
 This is what delayed drowning, or secondary drowning, is.
 It’s a complication that occurs after the initial drowning incident.
-It causes pulmonary edema, which is a fancy medical term to describe when water gets into the lungs.
-When enough water gets into the lungs, the lungs’ lining can become inflamed, and the person will struggle to get enough oxygen even if they’re no longer actively drowning in standing water.
+It causes pulmonary edema, a fancy medical term for when water gets into the lungs.
+When enough water enters the lungs, the lung lining can become inflamed, and the person will struggle to get enough oxygen even if they’re no longer actively drowning in standing water.
 Without emergency medical care, delayed drowning can lead to death.

 Delayed Drowning vs. Dry Drowning